 There are many different factors that go into the success or failure of a social media contest, but above all else, I think the most important thing is to choose the right prize.
 I've seen contests get this wrong so many times.
 Often, you'll see a prize that is very expensive, but totally not tailored to your desired market.
 In that case, you'll be getting a lot of entries from people who are not your potential customers.
 They're only participating in the prize.
 Then, on the other hand, I've seen contests that have prizes with little to no value.
 For instance, a "free downloadable report" should not be the prize.
 Therefore, the goal is to find a prize (or the number of prizes) that is specific to the interests of your target audience and also has a fair amount of value.

 Social Media Manager at E2M

-A successful social media contest includes understanding of your target audience, offering a lucrative prize/giveaway, clearly stating the terms and conditions of the contest, mentioning eligibility, and explaining the contest in simple language.
-As people don’t usually have the time to go through elaborate texts on social media channels, you need to design the contest using high resolution images and graphics, and mention the rules there.
+A successful social media contest includes the understanding of your target audience, offering a lucrative prize/giveaway, clearly stating the terms and conditions of the contest, mentioning eligibility, and explaining the contest in simple language.
+As people don’t usually have the time to go through elaborate texts on social media channels, you need to design the contest using high-resolution images and graphics and mention the rules there.
 This ensures maximum participation from the audience.

 But before everything else, you need to review the terms of service of the social media platforms on which you’ll be hosting the contest(s).
 Last but not least, take the SMART route to the contest, i.e. ensure that it’s significant, measurable, achievable, relevant and timely.

 CEO and Founder of Company Folders, Inc and Printwand